dnero/widgets/README.md

 ## Synopsis

 These widgets are a gathering of algorithms that solve random issues one may come across during app development.
 All solutions are **intentionally** simple, clear, and easy to read/maintain.
+Some will also contain benchmark results.

 ## Code Example